-Governmental activities increased the City's net position by \$13 million during the current fiscal year.
-Charges for services accounted for 27% of total governmental revenues.
-An increase of \$3.2 million over prior year, attributable to an increase of \$2 million in park impact fees.
-As well as, an increase in police services of approximately \$1 million, due to a new State of Florida mandate for School Resource Officers which are funded by private Total and public schools. governmental program expenses totaled \$68.3 million with Police program expenses representing 41.7% of the total.
-The increase of \$4.4 million in Police program expenses is primarily attributable to increases in personnel and related operating expenditures.
+Governmental activities increased the City's net position by \$1.2 million during the current fiscal year.
+Charges for services accounted for 20% of total governmental revenues.
+A decrease of \$6.6 million over prior year, attributable to the effects of the Covid-19 pandemic.
+As well as, a decrease in police services by \$1.1 million, due to school closures and safer at home mandates.
+Total governmental program expenses totaled \$75 million with Police program expenses representing 42% of the total.
+The increase of \$3.1 million in Police program expenses is primarily attributable to personnel and related operating expenditures along with depreciation expense.